lmc-datascience/lmc-datascience/README.md

 - **Italian citizen** – European passport holder
 - Open to **relocation and professional opportunities in the United States and Europe**
-- Passionate about turning complex data into clear, actionable business insights
+- Passionate about transforming complex operational and financial data into actionable business insights
-- Currently contributing to large-scale data projects in the energy sector
+- Strong experience in large-scale industrial environments

 ---